impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 - asserts that:
   - the command succeeded, and
   - that the printed output included the `.rbenv/` directory, prepended with the value we set for `HOME`.

+Judging by the environment variables (`RBENV_ROOT` and `HOME`) which are passed to the `run rbenv root` command, this test appears to cover the behavior beginning at [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L54){:target="_blank" rel="noopener"}.
+But rather than skip ahead to analyze what this line of code does, let's punt on that until we look at the code for the command itself.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>